Why Are My Nails Soft And Bendy?

 Never Peel Your Nails

-This probably goes without saying, but any physical damage you do to your nails is going to make them weaker and softer over time.
+Any physical damage you inflict on your nails will make them weaker and more susceptible to breakage over time.

-That means peeling, biting, and buffing are all activities you should minimize if you want stronger nails.
+That means peeling, biting, and buffing are all activities you should minimise if you want stronger nails.

 Sometimes it’s hard to get rid of a bad habit like nail biting or peeling off old polish, but it’s going to be worth the effort.